Visa Information

 For stays of three months and longer:

-Non EEA/EFTA citizens, planning to study in Iceland for a period of more that three months, must apply for a student residence permit.
+Non-EEA/EFTA citizens planning to study in Iceland for over three months must apply for a student residence permit.
 This is done through the Icelandic Directorate of Immigration.

 Health Insurance